Electric Bikes vs Regular Bikes: What’s the Difference?

-Another common concern that people have with e-bikes is that they are restricted by regulation and rules.
+Another common concern that people have with ebikes is that they are restricted by regulations and rules.
 Bicycles, electric or not, are thought of as motorized means of transportation.
 This means that they are subject to government regulations around their speed and power limitations, but that often does not impact riders.

 The Class I, II, and III ebikes offered by Aventon don’t require a permit or insurance, but additional rules can vary by state.
 Some states, for example, require helmet use, and others have a minimum age to operate an ebike.
 Rules can also vary based on the Class I, II, and III capabilities of your specific bike, so you can check with the land manager or municipality to be sure of where you are allowed to ride an ebike.